Health Unit Coordinator

 Clover Park Technical College

 With realistic classroom and clinical training, Clover Park Technical College’s health unit coordinator certificate graduates are ready to enter the workforce.
 Competencies students gain in this program include human relations, communication, supply management, and patient record maintenance.
-In total, students must complete 44 quarter-hours of coursework in order to earn this certificate.
+In total, students must complete 44 quarter-hours of coursework to earn this certificate.
 While this makes for an intensive two quarters, students can choose to complete this certificate in a more flexible part-time format.

 Required coursework for this certificate includes anatomy and physiology for health unit coordinators, introduction to health unit coordinating, introduction to communication in the health unit coordinator role, and legal and ethical aspects of unit coordinating.
 There are online information sessions students can attend in order to determine if this program is a good fit.